rustyrazorblade/easy-cass-lab/README.md

 That means you're ready!

-### Optional: Set the AMI

-When you create a cluster, you can optionally pass an `--ami`, or set `EASY_CASS_LAB_AMI`.

-If you don't specify an AMI, it'll use the latest AMI you've built.

 ### Read the Help

-Run `easy-cass-lab` without any parameters to view all the commands an options.
+Run `easy-cass-lab` without any parameters to view all the commands and all options.

 ### Create The Environment

+Note: The first time you create an environment, it'll prompt you for your credentials.

+Important: If you've installed the project via homebrew or downloaded a release, please use the `us-west-2` region.
+This limitation will be lifted soon.

 First create a directory for the environment, then initialize it, and start the instances.